Stoic-Angel/HeartDiseaseClassifier/README.md

 # HeartDiseaseClassifier
-Predict whether you have heart disease, or the probability of contracting it in the future based on 13 parameters related to your general health conditions.
+Predict whether you have heart disease, or have the probability of contracting it in the future based on 13 parameters related to your general health conditions.
+Author - Aayush Jain